 3; The Cost of the Long Term Specified Asset is not less than the capital gain in respect of the original asset.
 If The cost of the Long Term Specified Asset is less than the capital gains, then only proportionate capital gains will be exempt to the extent it is invested.

 Conditions to be satisfied after availing the exemption under Section 54EC:

-1: The Assessee has to retain the Bonds for a minimum period of three years from the date of acquisition.
+1: The Assessee has to retain the Bonds for a minimum period of three years (5 years if such bonds are issued on or after 01.04.2018) from the date of acquisition.

 2: The Assessee should not transfer or convert into money or should not take a loan against pledge or security of the Bonds that he has invested in, to avail exemption under section 54EC, during this three years.

 3: If he does that the amount of exempted capital gains on transfer of original asset will be deemed to be “Long Term Capital Gains”

 Of the previous year in which such long term specified asset is transferred or converted into money.